CeetronSolutions/resinsight-system-doc/_docs/CodeStandards.md

 ## No "naked new/delete" in application code
 Use PdmField / PdmChildField for PdmObjects which own other PdmObjects.
 Otherwise use smart pointers (std::unique_ptr, std::shared_ptr, cvf::ref).

-Use the new C++14 creation rather than new.
+Use the new C++14 creation rather than directly using new.
 I.e use:
 ```
 auto object = std::make_unique<Object>();
 auto cvfObject = cvf::make_ref<cvf::Object>();